One Night in Heaven

 "One Night in Heaven" is a song by British band M People, released as their sixth overall single and the first single from their second album, Elegant Slumming (1993).
-Written by band members Mike Pickering and Paul Heard, it was released on 14 June 1993.
-The song was successful in Europe, peaking at number six on the UK Singles Chart.
+Written by band members Mike Pickering and Paul Heard, and produced by the band, the song was released on 14 June 1993 by Deconstruction Records.
+It was successful in Europe, peaking at number six on the UK Singles Chart.
 In Iceland, it reached number five, while peaking at number 26 on the Eurochart Hot 100.
 Its accompanying music video was filmed in Barcelona, Sitges and Montserrat in Spain.

 Composition

 The song was recorded at the Roundhouse in Chalk Farm, London.
-The key refrain "One Night in Heaven, One Night in Heaven" is sung by vocalist Juliet Roberts who sings backing vocals throughout.
+The key refrain "One Night in Heaven, One Night in Heaven" is sung by British vocalist Juliet Roberts who sings backing vocals throughout.

 The song is made up of a variety of key elements, most notably, the sequenced "brass bottle" synths at the intro and in the break.
 The melody line is guided by the moog bassline, programmed drumming and layered with high hat synths and a continuous beat.
 This is embodied by the progressive chords and additional chords during the choruses.
-In the chorus the song bears a startling resemblance to a Top 20 1975 hit song called 'Highwire' by Linda Carr and The Love Squad.
+In the chorus the song bears a startling resemblance to a Top 20 1975 hit song called "Highwire" by Linda Carr and The Love Squad.

 Chart performance

 Like the previous single, "One Night in Heaven" became the second consecutive single to enter the top 10 and climb higher.
 It is the only M People single to climb not once, but twice.
 It spent the first three weeks climbing from its introductory chart position of number nine to seven to then peak in its third week at number six.

-The single entered the chart at number nine in the summer of 1993 with sales of 84,000 copies in its first week, but after one of two performances on Top of the Pops made a steady ascent climbing to number seven selling further 89,000 copies in each of the following two weeks and in its fourth week selling 98,000 copies to climb and peak at number six where it remained for another week afterwards.
-This meant the single sold 360,000 copies in a month and spent a total of 11 weeks in the chart throughout the summer of 1993 leaving 30 August 1993.
+The single sold 190,000 copies and spent a total of 11 weeks on the chart.

 "One in Night in Heaven" became a massive success Europe-wide, scoring a top 10 hit also in Iceland (5), and a top 20 hit in Belgium (19), Germany (15), Ireland (12), and Sweden (12).
 On the dance chart, M People were held off the top spot by Haddaway's "What Is Love".
 The song also reached No. 1 on the Billboard Hot Dance Club Play chart in the US in 1994.